telerik/xaml-docs/controls/radtreeview/localization.md

 * Dutch
 * Turkish

->tipTo learn more about the ways to localize the RadControls please read the common topic on [Localization]({%slug common-localization%}).
+>tipTo learn more about the ways to localize the UI for {{ site.framework_name }} controls please read the common topic on [Localization]({%slug common-localization%}).

 ## Resource Keys

-You can localize the four __RadTreeView__ Drag&Drop hints.
-In order to be able to distinguish these resources, a unique identifier, called __resource key__, is assigned to each localizable string.
+Currently, you can localize the four __RadTreeView__ drag and drop hints.
+In order to be able to distinguish these resources, a unique identifier, called a __resource key__, is assigned to each localizable string.

-Here is a list of all of the __Resources__ available and their default values:
+Here is a list of all of the available __resources__ and their default values:

 Key	|	Value
 ---	|	---